serveruseragents/working-group/governance/charters/visioncharter.md

 **6. How We Work With the Technical Group**

-The End User Experience and Technical Architecture groups operate in deliberate tension and mutual accountability.
+The Vision and Technical subgroups operate in deliberate tension and mutual accountability.

 This group contributes lived-experience scenarios, user stories, accessibility requirements, social impact analysis, harm identification, and real-world business and institutional use cases.
 It consistently asks whether proposed systems materially improve life as it is actually lived.